d2l-ai/d2l-en/chapter_linear-classification/image-classification-dataset.md

 # The Image Classification Dataset
 :label:`sec_fashion_mnist`

-(~~The MNIST dataset is one of the widely used dataset for image classification, while it's too simple as a benchmark dataset.
+(~~The MNIST dataset is one of the widely used dataset for image classification, while it is too simple as a benchmark dataset.
 We will use the similar, but more complex Fashion-MNIST dataset ~~)

 One of the widely used dataset for image classification is the  [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) :cite:`LeCun.Bottou.Bengio.ea.1998` of handwritten digits.
 At the time of its release in the 1990s it posed a formidable challenge to most machine learning algorithms, consisting of 60,000 images of $28 \times 28$ pixels resolution (plus a test dataset of 10,000 images).
 To put things into perspective, at the time, a Sun SPARCStation 5 with a whopping 64MB of RAM and a blistering 5 MFLOPs was considered state of the art equipment for machine learning at AT&T Bell Laboratories in 1995.
 Achieving high accuracy on digit recognition was a key component in automating letter sorting for the USPS in the 1990s.
 Deep networks such as LeNet-5 :cite:`LeCun.Jackel.Bottou.ea.1995`, support vector machines with invariances :cite:`Scholkopf.Burges.Vapnik.1996`, and tangent distance classifiers :cite:`Simard.LeCun.Denker.ea.1998` all allowed to reach error rates below 1%.